ojanvafai/make-time/README.md

 # MakeTime

-Make-time is a very opinionated email client for Gmail.
+Make-time is an opinionated email client for Gmail.
 See help.js for more details.

+## Deployment
+deploy.py --help